 All students are required to take a standardized entrance exam to evaluate prospective students and their potential for successful program completion.
-Pre-Licensure BSN students admitted to UT Arlington as freshman or transfer students - are required to take the Test of Essential Academic Skills (TEAS) exam for their standardized admission exam to the upper-division nursing program.
+Nursing and Health students admitted to UT Arlington as freshman or transfer students - are required to take the Test of Essential Academic Skills (TEAS) exam for their standardized admission exam to the BSN Prelicensure program.
 Scores must be submitted by the submission deadline for the application to be considered complete.

 Deadline to Submit TEAS Scores